aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

 This tutorial has two key steps:

 1. We use [Amazon CloudFormation](https://aws.amazon.com/cloudformation/) to create a new [Sagemaker notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/nbi.html) in an [Amazon Virtual Private Network (VPC)](https://aws.amazon.com/vpc/).
+We also automatically create an [Amazon EFS](https://aws.amazon.com/efs/) file-system, and an [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) file-system, and mount both the file-systems on the notebook instance.

-2. We use the SageMaker notebook instance to launch distributed training jobs in the VPC using [Amazon S3](https://aws.amazon.com/s3/), [Amazon EFS](https://aws.amazon.com/efs/), or [Amazon FSx Lustre](https://aws.amazon.com/fsx/) as data source for training data pipeline.
+2. We use the SageMaker notebook instance to launch distributed training jobs in the VPC using [Amazon S3](https://aws.amazon.com/s3/), [Amazon EFS](https://aws.amazon.com/efs/), or [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/) as data source for input training data.

-If you are viewing this page from a SageMaker notebook instance and wondering why we need a new SageMaker notebook instance. the reason is that your current SageMaker notebook instance may not be running in a VPC, may not have an [IAM Role](https://docs.aws.amazon.com/en_pv/IAM/latest/UserGuide/id_roles.html) attached that provides access to required AWS resources, or may not have access to [EFS mount targets](https://docs.aws.amazon.com/en_pv/efs/latest/ug/accessing-fs.html) that we need for this tutorial.

 ### Create SageMaker notebook instance in a VPC
 Our objective in this step is to create a SageMaker notebook instance in a VPC.
 We have two options.
 We can create a SageMaker notebook instance in a new VPC, or we can create the notebook instance in an existing VPC.
 We cover both options below.